EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 <img width="404" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/e374d48e51853ed81d4fd3df251d770e74a7e4e9/Images/Dione.png">
 </p>

 **Dione** was not one of those sown fields that would bear fruit.
 More or less started out as an *Asteroids*-like.
 Actually, if you really know your obscure 80's arcade games, it took more inspiration from *Space Duel* — a game where two players find their *Asteroids*-like spaceships tethered together creating all manner of fascinating dynamics when each craft can independently rotate, thrust.
-Watching the linked ships tumble across the screen like a baton in freefall was, I think, what I was initially going for.
+Watching the linked ships tumble across the screen like a baton in free-fall was, I think, what I was initially going for.

 I couldn't have failed any harder. **Dione** (the name came from Greek mythology) should have been called "Ball and Chain" as that is how the game play feels.
 If you really want to try it: left and right arrow keys, `Shift` and space bar.